 Introduction

-Memory lets Bland agents remember people across conversations—calls, SMS, and other channels—so interactions feel continuous and personalized.
-When someone reaches out again, your assistant already has context: who they are, what was discussed, and what’s left to do.
+Memory lets Bland agents remember people across conversations, including calls, SMS, and other channels, so each interaction feels continuous and personalized.
+When someone reaches out again, your agent already has context: who they are, what was discussed, and what still needs to happen.
 Key capabilities:Automatic contacts

-Bland creates and links contacts by phone number, email, or external ID—no manual setup.
+Bland creates and links contacts by phone number, email, or external ID with no manual setup.

 Context that sticks